-Identity anonymity is important when thinking of online user data.
-At Mailfence we take into account several scenarios where anonymity layers are desired e.g., journalists, privacy activists, political dissidents, etc.
+Identity anonymity is essential when thinking of online user data.
+At Mailfence we take into account numerous scenarios where anonymity layers are desired e.g., for journalists, privacy activists, political dissidents users, among others.

-- Using Mailfence with onion-based solutions: Mailfence encourage users to use Tor browser or Clearnet or I2P or any other onion-based solution to achieve better anonymity.
-Of course, using a VPN is a plus, on condition if you trust a single entity with all your internet traffic.
+- Using Mailfence with onion-based solutions: Mailfence encourages users to use Tor browser or Clearnet or I2P, or any other onion-based solution to achieve better anonymity.
+Of course, using a VPN is a plus, if you trust a single entity with all your internet traffic.

-- Support of Crypto-currencies: Mailfence support Bitcoins, Litecoins and Ethereum.
+- Support of Crypto-currencies: Mailfence supports Bitcoins, Litecoins and Ethereum.
 We also plan to extend our support for other currencies as well.

-- Pseudonymous porting and de-porting of data: This can be done using a display name of any sort while connecting through onion-based services, and paying via crypto-currencies.
+- Pseudonymous porting and de-porting of data: This can be done using a display name of any sort while connecting through onion-based services, and paying via cryptocurrencies.
 You can then easily port -(import) and share your data e.g., using direct access (public) link while keeping your identity intact.
 You can always de-port (export) all your data if you want as well.
-Thanks to our support of open standard protocols e.g., SMTP/IMAP/POP3, WebDAV, CardDAV, CalDAV, OpenPGP, etc which has made it all possible.
-We don’t restrict or lock users in our application eco-system.
+This ability is made possible thanks to our support of open standard protocols e.g., SMTP/IMAP/POP3, WebDAV, CardDAV, CalDAV, OpenPGP.
+Interoperability is one of Mailfence’s key concerns, and we don’t restrict or lock users in our application eco-system.